Efficient Content Delivery in User-Centric and Cache-Enabled Vehicular Edge Networks with Deadline-Constrained Heterogeneous Demands: Introduction

 \section{Introduction}

 \IEEEPARstart{A}{dvanced} driver-assistance systems (ADAS) and infotainment are two premier features for modern connected vehicles (CVs).
 With advanced radio access technologies (RATs), delivering the Society of Automotive Engineers (SAE) level $5$ automation on the road seems more pragmatic day by day.
 Different government organizations - such as the U.S. Department of Transportation's National Highway Traffic Safety Administration in the United States \cite{NHTSA_1}, the Department for Transport in the U.K. \cite{DfT_UK}, etc., set firm regulations for the CVs to ensure public safety on the road.
 For swift decision-making to satisfy the safety requirements, the CVs need fast, efficient, and reliable communication and data processing.
 As such, an efficient vehicular edge network (VEN) must ensure uninterrupted and ubiquitous wireless connectivity on the road.
-To deliver such services, the VEN demands advanced machine learning (ML) tools for resource management complementary to a RAT solution, such as the 5G new-radio (NR) vehicle-to-everything (V2X) communication \cite{liu20206g}.
+Note that a VEN is an edge network that mainly focuses on communication among vehicles and/or between vehicles and infrastructure \cite{li2021federated}.
+To deliver above services, the VEN demands advanced machine learning (ML) tools for resource management complementary to a RAT solution, such as the 5G new-radio (NR) vehicle-to-everything (V2X) communication \cite{liu20206g}.